Poland men's national volleyball team: 2014

 On 24 October 2013, was announced new head coach Stéphane Antiga.
 He began his work after the end of the league season 2013/2014, because he played for PGE Skra Bełchatów and he had to complete his career as a player.
 His first tournament as Poland's head coach was the CEV European Championship 2015 qualification.
 Poland won 5 out of their 6 matches, beating Macedonia and Latvia twice each and Slovenia once.
 The Polish national team qualified for the CEV European Championship 2015.

 After this, the team took part in the FIVB World League 2014.
 They won 6 of 12 matches in the intercontinental round, but didn't qualify for the Final Six.
 They lacked one set against Brazil for a place in the final tournament.
-The team went on to make preparations at training camps in Belchatów, Capbreton (France) and Spała before the World Championship 2014.
+The team went on to make preparations at training camps in Bełchatów, Capbreton (France) and Spała before the World Championship 2014.
 On 16–18 August 2014 the 12th Memorial of Hubert Jerzy Wagner was held at Kraków Arena, Kraków.
 On the first day, after losing a match with Bulgaria (2–3), coach Antiga announced the list of players who would represent the Polish national team at the World Championship 2014.
 He eliminated one of the major players of previous years: Bartosz Kurek.
 In the following matches of tournament Mariusz Wlazły was unable to play because of a sprained ankle.
 Despite this, Poland defeated China and for the first time since 2011, beat Russia.
 The Polish team took 2nd place and two of the Polish players received individual awards: Piotr Nowakowski as Best server and Krzysztof Ignaczak as Best libero.